-Cost-effectiveness
+Cost-effectiveness measures

 Section 4(h)(10)(D) further provides that in making the project funding recommendations, the Council is to "determine whether the projects employ cost-effective measures to achieve program objectives."
 As with the command to "consider ocean conditions," Congress did not provide any further explanation or guidance as to the meaning of this provision.
 The legislation did not specify any particular approach to cost-effectiveness analysis or define in any particular what is meant by a "cost-effective measure."
 The provision does not require, for example, the use of a single measure of biological effectiveness as a basis for comparison among projects, nor the use of strictly quantitative analysis.
-And while the logic of the Council's program might focus most of the cost effectiveness analysis among and between project proposals, the literal wording calls for a cost-effectiveness analysis only within projects, that is, whether any particular project employs the best of possible alternative methods to meet its objectives.
+And while the logic of the Council's program might focus most of the cost effectiveness analysis only within projects, that is, whether any particular project employs the best of possible alternative methods to meet its objectives.